 “assurance,” which is usually translated into English as

 “insurance,” does not typically call to mind the insurance industry from the point of view of Anglophone consumers.
-Justice LeBlanc rejected this argument, noting that from a practical point of view, this would allow the monopolization of words of the French language and prohibiting the creation of new marks that are based on such words (Assurant at para 57).
-The same can be said about the mark
+Justice LeBlanc rejected this argument, noting that, from a practical point of view, this would allow the exclusive use of words of the French language and prohibit the creation of new trademarks that are based on such words (Assurant, at paragraph 57).
+The same can be said about the trademark

 “Javex.”
 In this respect, I refer to what the Supreme Court said in Mattel:

-“No person is entitled to fence in the common of the English or French languages and words of a general nature cannot be appropriated over a wide area” (Mattel at para 75).
+“No person is entitled to fence in the common of the English or French languages and words of a general nature cannot be appropriated over a wide area” (Mattel, at paragraph 75).

-“Javelo,” the Registrar found that a company affiliated with Chloretec had
+“Javelo” trademark, the Registrar found that a company affiliated with Chloretec had [TRANSLATION]

 The Registrar refused to acknowledge that the

-“Javex” marks have acquired distinctiveness over the years.
+“Javex” trademarks have acquired distinctiveness over the years.
 However, I cannot assess the extent of this distinctiveness nor compare it to the distinctiveness of the

-“Javelo” mark.
-Furthermore, Ms. Hilt’s affidavit also establishes that, since 2013, Clorox has sold bottles of bleach that mainly bear the mark
+“Javelo” trademark.
+Furthermore, Ms. Hilt’s affidavit also establishes that, since 2013, Clorox has sold bottles of bleach that mainly bear the

-“Javex” mark is displayed only in a very discreet way on the back of the bottle.
-Therefore, the distinctiveness acquired by the mark
+“Javex” trademark is displayed only in a very discreet way on the back of the bottle.
+Therefore, the distinctiveness acquired by the

-The length of time during which a mark is used is an additional factor that goes to distinctiveness (Mattel at para 77).
-On this subject, the Registrar noted that Clorox’s marks have been registered since 1937 (for
+The length of time during which a trademark has been in use is an additional factor that goes to distinctiveness (Mattel, at paragraph 77).
+On this subject, the Registrar noted that Clorox’s trademarks have been registered since 1937 (for

 “Javalin”) and 1945 (for

-“Javex”), but he noted the absence of evidence of use of these marks.
-The Registrar therefore found that this factor weighed in favor of Chloretec, who proved that its marks have been used since 2012.
+“Javex”), but he noted the lack of evidence of use of these trademarks.
+The Registrar therefore found that this factor weighed in favour of Chloretec, which proved that its trademarks have been in use since 2012.

 Since Clorox filed evidence that its

-“Javex” marks have been used over the past ten years, the Registrar’s finding cannot be supported.
-Clearly, Clorox has used its marks over a longer period than Chloretec has, even though the only evidence before me concerning the period prior to 2007 is a statement from Ms. Hilt, according to which—to her knowledge—Colgate-Palmolive, which sold the
+“Javex” trademarks have been in use over the past ten years, the Registrar’s finding cannot be supported.
+Clearly, Clorox has made use of its trademarks over a longer period than Chloretec has, even though the only evidence before me concerning the period prior to 2007 is a statement from Ms. Hilt, according to which—to her knowledge—Colgate-Palmolive, which sold the

-“Javex” marks to Clorox in 2007, has used these marks in Canada since at least 1970.
+“Javex” trademarks to Clorox in 2007, has used these trademarks in Canada since at least 1970.

 This being said, Ms. Hilt’s affidavit does not enable me to assess the intensity of this use and, consequently, to reach conclusions regarding acquired distinctiveness.
 Thus, this factor does not clearly support the conclusion that there is confusion.

-With regard to these two criteria, the Registrar found that the products associated with the two marks are the same.
-He refused to agree with Chloretec’s arguments to the effect that the products of the two parties are intended for different markets.
+With regard to these two criteria, the Registrar found that the products associated with the two trademarks are the same.
+The Registrar refused to agree with Chloretec’s arguments to the effect that the products of the two parties are intended for different markets.
 In this respect, the Registrar ruled that Chloretec’s attempt to narrow the scope of its application for registration was not relevant.
 What matters is that, according to the Registrar, the registration of the

-“Javex” marks does not in any way restrict their use or the market the products are intended for.
-Therefore, overlapping between the two marks may take place, and this favours a finding of confusion.
+“Javex” trademarks does not in any way restrict their use or the market the products are intended for.
+Therefore, there may be an overlapping between the two trademarks, and this favours a finding of confusion.

 These findings are completely reasonable.
-Furthermore, they are compatible with the teachings of the Supreme Court in Masterpiece.
+Furthermore, they are compatible with the decisions of the Supreme Court in Masterpiece.